-In the decades that followed, the format of NBME exams evolved, but remained based upon oral and essay components.
+In the decades that followed, the format of NBME exams evolved, but the tests were still based upon oral and essay components.
 Grading tests in this way, however, raised questions of objectivity.
-Multiple-choice questions (MCQs) promised improved reliability over the inherent challenges involved in objectively evaluating, say, a description of a sanitary privy.
+Multiple-choice questions (MCQs) promised improved reliability over the inherent challenges involved in objectively evaluating, say, an examinee’s description of a sanitary privy.

 In 1954, the NBME unveiled a new test, based entirely on multiple-choice questions (MCQs).
 These new, MCQ-based NBME Parts I and II exams reported scores as a two-digit number (up to 100), and just as on the original exam, applicants needed a score of 75 to pass.

 However, this two-digit score was often misinterpreted by students, who often thought that it represented either percentage of questions they got right, or their percentile score.
 It reflected neither.
 The NBME MCQ exam was a norm-referenced test: the score simply represented how applicants performed relative to each other.
 The passing standard had to be set arbitrarily.

 So how did the NBME determine where to set the standard for their new MCQ test?
 By looking at the pass rate of the old exam.